-According to the Centers for Disease Control and Prevention (CDC), about 236,000 women and 2,100 men were diagnosed with breast cancer in 2014, the most recent year for which figures are available.
+According to the Centers for Disease Control and Prevention (CDC), about 236,000 women and 2,100 men were in 2014, the most recent year for which figures are available.

 About 41,000 women and 465 men died from the disease that year.

 The researchers noted that chemotherapy is effective in patients with later-stage breast cancer as well as other forms of the disease.